Subtitles and Transcript

 0:12 How do you explain when things don't go as we assume?
 Or better, how do you explain when others are able to achieve things that seem to defy all of the assumptions?
 For example: Why is Apple so innovative?
-Year after year, after year, after year, they're more innovative than all their competition.
+Year after year, after year, they're more innovative than all their competition.
 And yet, they're just a computer company.
 They're just like everyone else.
 They have the same access to the same talent, the same agencies, the same consultants, the same media.
 Then why is it that they seem to have something different?
 Why is it that Martin Luther King led the Civil Rights Movement?
-He wasn't the only man who suffered in a pre-civil rights America, and he certainly wasn't the only great orator of the day.
+He wasn't the only man who suffered in pre-civil rights America, and he certainly wasn't the only great orator of the day.
 Why him?
-And why is it that the Wright brothers were able to figure out controlled, powered man flight when there were certainly other teams who were better qualified, better funded ... and they didn't achieve powered man flight, and the Wright brothers beat them to it.
+And why is it that the Wright brothers were able to figure out controlled, powered man flight when there were certainly other teams who were better qualified, better funded -- and they didn't achieve powered man flight, and the Wright brothers beat them to it.
 There's something else at play here.

 2:07 Why?
 How?
 What?
 This little idea explains why some organizations and some leaders are able to inspire where others aren't.
 Let me define the terms really quickly.
 Every single person, every single organization on the planet knows what they do, 100 percent.
 Some know how they do it, whether you call it your differentiated value proposition or your proprietary process or your USP.
 But very, very few people or organizations know why they do what they do.
 And by "why" I don't mean "to make a profit."
 That's a result.
 It's always a result.
 By "why," I mean: What's your purpose?
 What's your cause?
 What's your belief?
 Why does your organization exist?
 Why do you get out of bed in the morning?
 And why should anyone care?
-Well, as a result, the way we think, the way we act, the way we communicate is from the outside in.
-It's obvious.
+As a result, the way we think, we act, the way we communicate is from the outside in, it's obvious.
 We go from the clearest thing to the fuzziest thing.
 But the inspired leaders and the inspired organizations -- regardless of their size, regardless of their industry -- all think, act and communicate from the inside out.

 4:00 Here's how Apple actually communicates.
 "Everything we do, we believe in challenging the status quo.
 We believe in thinking differently.
 The way we challenge the status quo is by making our products beautifully designed, simple to use and user friendly.
 We just happen to make great computers.
 Want to buy one?"
-Totally different right?
+Totally different, right?
 You're ready to buy a computer from me.
-All I did was reverse the order of the information.
+I just reversed the order of the information.
 What it proves to us is that people don't buy what you do; people buy why you do it.

-5:49 None of what I'm telling you is my opinion.
+5:48 None of what I'm telling you is my opinion.
 It's all grounded in the tenets of biology.
 Not psychology, biology.
-If you look at a cross-section of the human brain, looking from the top down, what you see is the human brain is actually broken into three major components that correlate perfectly with the golden circle.
+If you look at a cross-section of the human brain, from the top down, the human brain is actually broken into three major components that correlate perfectly with the golden circle.
 Our newest brain, our Homo sapien brain, our neocortex, corresponds with the "what" level.
 The neocortex is responsible for all of our rational and analytical thought and language.
 The middle two sections make up our limbic brains, and our limbic brains are responsible for all of our feelings, like trust and loyalty.
 It's also responsible for all human behavior, all decision-making, and it has no capacity for language.

 8:14 Most people don't know about Samuel Pierpont Langley.
 And back in the early 20th century, the pursuit of powered man flight was like the dot com of the day.
 Everybody was trying it.
 And Samuel Pierpont Langley had, what we assume, to be the recipe for success.
-I mean, even now, you ask people, "Why did your product or why did your company fail?" and people always give you the same permutation of the same three things: under-capitalized, the wrong people, bad market conditions.
+Even now, you ask people, "Why did your product or why did your company fail?" and people always give you the same permutation of the same three things: under-capitalized, the wrong people, bad market conditions.
 It's always the same three things, so let's explore that.
 Samuel Pierpont Langley was given 50,000 dollars by the War Department to figure out this flying machine.
 Money was no problem.
 He held a seat at Harvard and worked at the Smithsonian and was extremely well-connected; he knew all the big minds of the day.
 He hired the best minds money could find and the market conditions were fantastic.
 The New York Times followed him around everywhere, and everyone was rooting for Langley.
 Then how come we've never heard of Samuel Pierpont Langley?

 9:15 A few hundred miles away in Dayton Ohio, Orville and Wilbur Wright, they had none of what we consider to be the recipe for success.
 They had no money; they paid for their dream with the proceeds from their bicycle shop; not a single person on the Wright brothers' team had a college education, not even Orville or Wilbur; and The New York Times followed them around nowhere.
 The difference was, Orville and Wilbur were driven by a cause, by a purpose, by a belief.
 They believed that if they could figure out this flying machine, it'll change the course of the world.
 Samuel Pierpont Langley was different.
 He wanted to be rich, and he wanted to be famous.
 He was in pursuit of the result.
 He was in pursuit of the riches.
 And lo and behold, look what happened.
 The people who believed in the Wright brothers' dream worked with them with blood and sweat and tears.
 The others just worked for the paycheck.
-And they tell stories of how every time the Wright brothers went out, they would have to take five sets of parts, because that's how many times they would crash before they came in for supper.
+They tell stories of how every time the Wright brothers went out, they would have to take five sets of parts, because that's how many times they would crash before supper.

-10:20 And, eventually, on December 17th, 1903, the Wright brothers took flight, and no one was there to even experience it.
+10:19 And, eventually, on December 17th, 1903, the Wright brothers took flight, and no one was there to even experience it.
 We found out about it a few days later.
 And further proof that Langley was motivated by the wrong thing: The day the Wright brothers took flight, he quit.
 He could have said, "That's an amazing discovery, guys, and I will improve upon your technology," but he didn't.
-He wasn't first, he didn't get rich, he didn't get famous so he quit.
+He wasn't first, he didn't get rich, he didn't get famous, so he quit.

-14:08 But TiVo's a commercial failure.
+14:07 But TiVo's a commercial failure.
 They've never made money.
 And when they went IPO, their stock was at about 30 or 40 dollars and then plummeted, and it's never traded above 10.
 In fact, I don't think it's even traded above six, except for a couple of little spikes.
-Because you see, when TiVo launched their product they told us all what they had.
+Because you see, when TiVo launched their product, they told us all what they had.
 They said, "We have a product that pauses live TV, skips commercials, rewinds live TV and memorizes your viewing habits without you even asking."
 And the cynical majority said, "We don't believe you.
 We don't need it.
 We don't like it.
 You're scaring us."
 What if they had said, "If you're the kind of person who likes to have total control over every aspect of your life, boy, do we have a product for you.
 It pauses live TV, skips commercials, memorizes your viewing habits, etc., etc." People don't buy what you do; they buy why you do it, and what you do simply serves as the proof of what you believe.

 15:11 Now let me give you a successful example of the law of diffusion of innovation.
 In the summer of 1963, 250,000 people showed up on the mall in Washington to hear Dr. King speak.
 They sent out no invitations, and there was no website to check the date.
 How do you do that?
 Well, Dr. King wasn't the only man in America who was a great orator.
 He wasn't the only man in America who suffered in a pre-civil rights America.
 In fact, some of his ideas were bad.
 But he had a gift.
 He didn't go around telling people what needed to change in America.
 He went around and told people what he believed.
 "I believe, I believe, I believe," he told people.
 And people who believed what he believed took his cause, and they made it their own, and they told people.
 And some of those people created structures to get the word out to even more people.
 And lo and behold, 250,000 people showed up on the right day at the right time to hear him speak.